-I work with business owners to help them turn their businesses into saleable assets and addressing the items listed here is all part of having turning a business into a saleable asset.
-A business that’s ready for sale is well worth keeping!
+I work with business owners to help them turn their businesses into saleable assets and addressing the items listed here.
+It's all part of turning a business into a saleable asset.
+A business that's ready for sale is well worth keeping!

 - Watch the quick 'Need To Know' video